todogroup/ospology/README.md

 ### 📭 Newsletters

-The OSPO newsletter ships once a month on the final Tuesday of the month.
-Consider subscribing to the newsletter.
+The OSPO newsletter is delivered once a month on the final Tuesday of each month.
+Consider [subscribing to the newsletter](https://www.getrevue.co/profile/osponews/).

 Contribute to the monthly newsletter by reviewing the [contribution guide](https://github.com/todogroup/ospology/tree/main/newsletter#how-to-contribute-to-osponews/) and submitting a [pull request](https://github.com/todogroup/ospology/compare/).

 ### 🗺 OSPO Mind Map